DuserQ/HTBChallenges/Very Easy/Crypto/Digital Safety Annex/README.md

                 print(f"\n[+] Here is your signature (r, s): ({r}, {s})") print("Keep your signature safe!!")
 ```
-`2`, verify the signature belongs to a supouse message or a stored message
+`2`, verify the signature belongs to a supposed message or a stored message
 ```python
 elif user_inp == '2':
             signature = input("\nPlease enter the signature (r,s) separated by a comma: ")